Do Go On - 425 - The WWI Christmas Truce

 It's part of his process.

-I'm I've gone into the home cinema room and I'm putting on Dave Warnock
+I'm going into the home cinema room and I'm putting on Dave Warnocky talking now images.

-And now you when you interrupt it Dave was about to go into his mouth.
+And now when you interrupt it, Dave was about to go into his mouth.

 Oh no, English people?